-A recent study showed only 30% of Americans over 25 years of age have a college degree!
+A study of 2021 showed only 23% of Americans over 25 years of age have a associate college degree!
 Fortunately not all jobs, or even career paths, need a degree to be successful.
 However to gain an edge on other candidates many people fluff, embelish or pad thier educational achievements.
 From implying graduation, when it was only attendance, to worthless degrees from diploma mills to flat out fabrication, we all know it happens.
 A quick search online provides countless resources on how to obtain fake transcripts, degrees and real diplomas from fake institutions.

 Does it matter?
 Yes!
 One of three things is true.